First Chance - Book cover

 The guy gets stage fright even after eight years.
 Guess that’s also why he stays behind those drums.

 “Listen up, boys.
 Jason, you cool it.
 We’ve got ourselves one of those uppity bitches in the audience.
-You know what that means,” I say, eyeing each one of the guys.
+You know what that means,” I say, looking at each one of the guys.

 They all nod their heads, knowing exactly what our plan will be.